Board of Directors & Committees

 - satisfying itself as to the integrity of Accord’s president and other executive officers, and in turn that they create a culture of integrity within Accord;

-- adopting a strategic planning process – the Board participates in strategic and operational planning initiatives as they develop, provides direction to management and monitors its success in achieving those initiatives;
+- adopting a strategic planning process – the Board participates in strategic planning initiatives as they develop, provides direction to management and monitors its success in achieving those initiatives;

 - identifying Accord’s principal risks and ensuring systems are in place to effectively monitor and manage those risks.
 The Credit Committee of the Board reviews and approves all credit above $2,500,000, including loans to clients and assumption of credit risk;